Cache Me If You Can: Capacitated Selfish Replication Games in Networks: Existence of equilibria in the general framework

 \section{Existence of equilibria in the general framework}

-In this section, we establish the existence of equilibria for several \icc\ games under the axiomatic framework of Section~\ref{sec:model}.
-We first extend our result for the sum utility function on hierarchical networks to the general framework (Section~\ref{sec:ultrametric}).
-We next show that \icc\ games for undirected networks and binary object preferences are potential games (Section~\ref{sec:01-metric}).
-Finally, when there are only two objects in the system, we use the technique of fictional players to give a polynomial-time construction of equilibria for \icc\ games for undirected networks (Section~\ref{sec:2-obj-metric}).
+In this section, we establish the existence of equilibria for several \icc\ games under the general framework of \cc\ games with ordinal preferences that we introduced in Section~\ref{sec:model}.
+First, we extend the sum utility function results on hierarchical networks to the general framework (Section~\ref{sec:ultrametric}).
+Next, we show that \icc\ games on undirected networks and binary object preferences are potential games (Section~\ref{sec:01-metric}).
+Finally, when there are only two objects in the system, we use the technique of fictional players to give a polynomial-time construction of equilibria for \icc\ games on undirected networks (Section~\ref{sec:2-obj-metric}).